Full name Mark Alexander Wallace

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Mark Wallace was the youngest wicketkeeper to play for Glamorgan when he made his debut in 1999 and has forged a long and successful career with the county, becoming a popular figure in the Principality.
+Mark Wallace was the youngest wicketkeeper to play for Glamorgan when he made his debut in 1999 and has forged a long and successful career with the county, becoming a popular figure.
+He possesses alert glovework, deft catching and has been a steady run scorer.
 He was appointed captain in 2012, charged with rebuilding a side in transition.
 A year later he became chairman of the Professional Cricketers' Association, succeeding Vikram Solanki.

 Wallace made history on September 2, 1999 at Taunton, when he made his first-class debut against Somerset at the tender age of 17 years and 287 days.
-His 2nd XI debut had come two years previously as he also became first-choice behind the stumps for England Under-19s.
+His 2nd XI debut had come two years previously as he also became first-choice behind the stumps for England Under-19s, touring New Zealand and India and playing at the Youth World Cup in Sri Lanka and Malaysia in 1999-2000.
+The following winter he led England Academy in several matches in Australia.

-In 2002 Wallace made a composed maiden first-class century against Derbyshire in Glamorgan`s opening Championship match.
+2001 was the season he became first choice for Glamorgan and a year later he made a composed maiden first-class century against Derbyshire in Glamorgan's opening Championship match.
 He finished the summer with 61 dismissals, and was a member of the Glamorgan side that won the Norwich Union League title.
-His outstanding promise was recognised with selection for the ECB Academy in Australia in 2002-03, and he was Glamorgan's Young Player of the Year for 2002.
+He was named Glamorgan's Young Player of the Year in 2002 and his outstanding promise was recognised with selection again for the ECB Academy in Australia in 2002-03.

 NBC Denis Compton Award 1999